cmosongo/printf/README.md

 This repository contains a custom implementation of the `printf` function with support for various conversion specifiers.
 Below is a list of tasks and features included in this project.

+## Breakdown

+### Basic Tasks:

+Create a custom printf function that supports basic conversions, such as printing characters, strings, and percent signs.

+Extend the printf function to handle 'd' and 'i' conversions (decimal and integer).

+### Advanced Tasks:

+Implement a custom conversion specifier '%b' to print unsigned integers in binary format.

+Extend the printf function to handle 'u', 'o', 'x', and 'X' conversions (unsigned, octal, hexadecimal lower-case, and hexadecimal upper-case).

+Optimize the function using a local buffer of 1024 characters to reduce the number of write calls.

+Implement a custom conversion specifier '%S' to print strings with non-printable characters represented as '\x' followed by their ASCII code in hexadecimal.

+Handle the 'p' conversion specifier (print memory address).

+Implement support for flag characters '+', 'space', and '#' for non-custom conversion specifiers.

+Handle length modifiers 'l' and 'h' for non-custom conversion specifiers 'd', 'i', 'u', 'o', 'x', and 'X'.

+Implement support for the field width for non-custom conversion specifiers.

+Implement support for the precision for non-custom conversion specifiers.

+Handle the flag character '0' for non-custom conversion specifiers (padding with zeros).

+Handle the flag character '-' for non-custom conversion specifiers (left-justify).

+Implement a custom conversion specifier '%r' to print the reversed string.

+Implement a custom conversion specifier '%R' to print the rot13'ed string.

+Ensure that all the above options work well together.

 ## Tasks